mengdi1012/ActionAgainstHunger/deliverables/deliverable3/README.md

 Make comments:
    1. sign in with Teacher account: t1_uoft / password:123456
    2. click one of the listed post's title to check the post detail
-   3. You can make your comment at the bottom and click post and you will see your comment
+   3. You can make your comment at the bottom and click post
+   4. redo step 2 to see your new comment

 Every user:  update password
 Steps: